Fileforma/AntiPython-AI-Compiler-Colab/README.md

 # AntiPython-AI-Club
 AI community for people who dislike Python.
+Join the [mailing list](https://antipythonai.substack.com/)

 ## Background
 Getting into AI as a hobbyist/professional is my dream.
 I understand the Math and the algorithms.
 However, I struggle most with Python.